meteorhacks/cluster/README.md

 }
 ```

-I'm using [Meteor Up](https://github.com/arunoda/meteor-up) to deploy and here's the [sample configuration](https://gist.github.com/arunoda/13f2e9c22bf526b84556) file.
+I'm using [Meteor Up](https://github.com/arunoda/meteor-up) to deploy and here's a [sample configuration](https://gist.github.com/arunoda/13f2e9c22bf526b84556) file.
 With Meteor Up, you don't need to expose `CLUSTER_ENDPOINT_URL`.
-It'll do it itself.
+It'll automatically do that by itself.

-> Make sure to install the latest version of Meteor Up
+> Make sure you install the latest version of Meteor Up.

 #### DNS & SSL

-We use cloudflare for DNS and SSL setup.
+We'll use cloudflare for DNS and SSL setup.
 > We turn off WebSockets since cloudflare does not support SSL with WebSockets yet!

 * https://bulletproofmeteor.com is pointing to `ip-1` and `ip-2` via A records